 Leaving the temperature at the same setting all day will save money

-You can cut five to 20 per cent off your energy bill by setting your cooling system four to six degrees warmer when you’re at work or on vacation, and automatically lowering it to 78 degrees Fahrenheit when you’re home.
+You can cut five to 20 per cent off your energy bill by setting your cooling system four to six degrees warmer when you’re at work or on vacation, and automatically lowering it to 26 degrees Celsius (78 degrees Fahrenheit) when you’re home.

 Fans aren’t worth the investment

 Ceiling fans save you money by keeping you comfortable at higher thermostat settings.
-Each degree higher than 78 degrees will save you five to 10 per cent on air conditioning costs.
+Each degree higher than 26 degrees Celsius (78 degrees Fahrenheit) will save you five to 10 per cent on air conditioning costs.
 The moving air from a ceiling fan increases the amount of evaporation from your skin and helps cool you off.